chRyNaN/kapi/README.md

 Support this project by [becoming a sponsor](https://www.buymeacoffee.com/chrynan) of my work!
 And make sure to give the repository a ⭐

+## Contributing ✍️

+Outside contributions are welcome for this project.
+Please follow the [code of conduct](CODE_OF_CONDUCT.md) and [coding conventions](CODING_CONVENTIONS.md) when contributing.
+If contributing code, please add thorough documents and tests.
+Thank you!

 ## License ⚖️